-The above examples demonstrate the rise of Big Data applications where data collection has grown tremendously and is beyond the ability of commonly used software tools to capture, manage, and process within a "tolerable elapsed time".
-The most fundamental challenge for the Big Data applications is to explore the large volumes of data and extract useful information or knowledge for future actions (Rajaraman and Ullman, 2011).
-In many situations, the knowledge extraction process has to be very efficient and close to real-time because storing all observed data is nearly infeasible.
-For example, the Square Kilometer Array (SKA) (Dewdney et al. 2009) in Radio Astronomy consists of 1,000 to 1,500 15meter dishes in a central 5km area.
+The above examples demonstrate the rise of Big Data applications where data collection has grown tremendously and is beyond the ability of commonly used software tools to capture, manage, and process within a "tolerable elapsed time."
+The most fundamental challenge for Big Data applications is to explore the large volumes of data and extract useful information or knowledge for future actions [40].
+In many situations, the knowledge extraction process has to be very efficient and close to real time because storing all observed data is nearly infeasible.
+For example, the square kilometer array (SKA) [17] in radio astronomy consists of 1,000 to 1,500 15-meter dishes in a central 5-km area.
 It provides 100 times more sensitive vision than any existing radio telescopes, answering fundamental questions about the Universe.
-However, gigabytes(GB)/second data volume, the data generated from the SKA is exceptionally large.
-Although researchers have confirmed that interesting patterns, such as transient radio anomalies (Reed et al. 2011) can be discovered from the SKA data, existing methods are incapable of handling this Big Data.
-As a result, the unprecedented data volumes require an effective data analysis and prediction platform to achieve fast-response and real-time classification for such Big Data.
+However, with a 40 gigabytes (GB)/second data volume, the data generated from the SKA are exceptionally large.
+Although researchers have confirmed that interesting patterns, such as transient radio anomalies [41] can be discovered from the SKA data, existing methods can only work in an offline fashion and are incapable of handling this Big Data scenario in real time.
+As a result, the unprecedented data volumes require an effective data analysis and prediction platform to achieve fast response and real-time classification for such Big Data.

-The remainder of the paper is structured as follows.
-In Section 2, we propose a HACE theorem to model Big Data characteristics.
-Section 3 summarizes the key challenges for Big Data mining.
-Some key research initiatives and the authors' national research projects in this field are outlined in Section 4.
-Related work is discussed in Section 5, and we conclude the paper in Section 6.
+The remainder of the paper is structured as follows: In Section 2, we propose a HACE theorem to model Big Data characteristics.
+Section 3 summarizes the key challenges for